algorealmInc/Triggr/README.md

 ---

-2. No Conditionals

-Simple triggers without conditions, these are executed any time any events are emitted from your contract:
+2. No Conditionals i.e simple triggers without conditions, these are executed any time any event is emitted from your contract:

 ```rust
 /* Events defined in your contract */